temoridao/ahk/README.md

 	return HasVal(cHotkeysSuspendApps, WinGet("ProcessName", "A")) ;NOTE: WinGet() here is a function wrapper around `WinGet` command.
 See 3rdparty\Lib\Functions.ahk
 }
 ```
 This will suspend all controlled scripts whenever Microsoft Remote Desktop or TeamViewer window becomes active and un-suspend them when those windows become inactive (useful if your remote machine also uses AutoHotkey which may interfere with your local machine's hotkeys).
-Or add this code into some of injection files.

 #### Builit-in Hotkeys
 * **Win+Shift+\`** (my favorite!) — restart **any AutoHotkey script** (controlled by Starter or not) if its window currently active.
 If previous check failed, then active window's title analyzed if it contains name of **any** script currently running on the system and, if match found, reloads it — extremely useful for debugging purposes (if your text editor contains name of currently edited script in the title, which is true for any sane editor)
 * **Win+Shift+Esc** — restart all controlled scripts
-* **Win+Shift+S** / **Win+Shift+Alt+S** — suspend controlled / all currently running on the system scripts (double press `S` while holding Win and Shift to perform original action, i.e. launch Windows Snip & Sketch tool.
-See HandleMultiPressHotkey() in Funcs.ahk for details)
+* **Win+Shift+S** / **Win+Shift+Alt+S** — toggle suspend state of managed/all currently running AutoHotkey scripts on the system  (double press `S` while holding Win and Shift send original keystroke Win+Shift+S to be able to launch Windows built-in Snip & Sketch tool.
+See `HandleMultiPressHotkey()` in `Funcs.ahk` for details)

 # TrayIconsSummary.ahk
 Show simple Gui with a brief summary of taskbar's tray icons